The world's most cost-effective fire sprinkler pipe: Corrosion (MIC)-Preventing Steel Fire Sprinkler Pipes in Wet Sprinkler Systems

 The biofilm formed by these aerobic bacteria creates an environment conducive to the survival of anaerobic bacteria, allowing anaerobic bacteria that are not typically suited for oxygenated water to thrive and reproduce within these biofilms.
 Most of these anaerobic bacteria are iron-loving bacteria, like Sulfate-Reducing Bacteria (SRB), leading to corrosion (MIC) of the inner walls of the steel pipes and ultimately damaging the steel fire sprinkler pipes.

 The purpose of our steel pipes is to prevent the growth of aerobic bacteria because preventing the growth of aerobic bacteria can also prevent MIC.
 Organic matter, rough surfaces, and oxygen are essential conditions for the growth of aerobic bacteria, and none of them can be lacking.
-The oxygen inside the trapped air within the steel pipes cannot be completely eliminated by anyone, so we need to prevent the combination of organic matter and rough surfaces.
-Only debris satisfies the conditions for organic matter and rough surfaces.
+The oxygen inside the trapped air within the steel pipes cannot be completely eliminated by anyone, so we need to prevent organic matter or rough surfaces to prevent the growth of aerobic bacteria.
+After the fire protection system is installed, the water introduced into the system may be contaminated by organic matter itself, or all the pipes it passes through (including those of the fire protection system) may be contaminated by organic matter.
+Therefore, it is difficult for the water in the fire protection system to be free from organic matter contamination.
+Therefore, completely eliminating and preventing rough surfaces can prevent the growth of aerobic bacteria.
+Debris satisfies all the conditions for rough surfaces in fire sprinkler pipes.
 Therefore, removing and preventing debris can prevent the growth of aerobic bacterial.
-We achieve nearly 100% prevention of aerobic bacteria formation by employing methods such as 1. coating the inner surface of the steel pipes with oil, 2. clearing and preventing debris within the pipes, and 3. the limited quantity of oxygen in the trapped air is rapidly exhausted.

-3. The limited quantity of oxygen in the trapped air is rapidly exhausted : Moreover, during the process of iron and oxygen combining to form iron oxide (debris) (4Fe + 3O₂ → 2Fe₂O₃), the limited quantity of oxygen in the trapped air is rapidly exhausted(Only 0.005 grams of zinc outside the steel pipe is needed to consume the oxygen inside each trapped air within the steel pipe on average).
+2. The limited quantity of oxygen in the trapped air is rapidly exhausted : Moreover, during the process of iron and oxygen combining to form iron oxide (debris) (4Fe + 3O₂ → 2Fe₂O₃), the limited quantity of oxygen in the trapped air is rapidly exhausted(Only 0.005 grams of zinc outside the steel pipe is needed to consume the oxygen inside each trapped air within the steel pipe on average).
 Subsequently, no oxygen remains within the confined space.
 This absence of oxygen hinders the survival of aerobic bacteria.

 In practice,